 Acting quickly from the moment you are struggling to make your mortgage payments is essential to protecting your home from foreclosure actions.
 Typically, you only have 30 days when the final judgment gets entered to appeal the court’s decision.

-Your foreclosure defense attorney will need time to analyze your case, including all of your loan documentation.
+Your foreclosure defense attorney will need time to analyze your case, including all your loan documentation.
 However, appeals can’t be rushed and require an appellate brief to be filed, which requires extensive research and preparation.
 It may even be possible to avoid this process altogether depending on the outcome you are trying to achieve, so don’t wait and contact a reputable lawyer in South Florida right away.

 Need Help Appealing a Foreclosure Decision in Ft.
 Lauderdale?